DRAM Speed Converter

 Here’s a concise overview before we dive into the key points:

-1. Enter the advertised data rate in MT/s from your memory kit or system info.
+1. Enter the data rate in MT/s from your memory kit or system info (or pick a preset such as DDR4-3200 CL16 • Dual Channel).

 2. Enter CAS latency (CL) from the timing string, such as 16 in 16-18-18-36.